 To all of you that work in nuclear medicine and molecular imaging I wish you a Happy Nuclear Medicine and Molecular Imaging week.

-If you are a technologist that is looking to work in a nuclear medicine or molecular imaging department, or you are in need of a technologist to fill an opening please, www.bartonhealthcarestaffing.com and speak to a Barton Healthcare Staffing agent today!
+If you are a technologist that is looking to work in a nuclear medicine or molecular imaging department, or you are in need of a technologist to fill an opening, please visit www.bartonhealthcarestaffing.com and speak to a Barton Healthcare Staffing agent today!